-C. Vesting Period.
+C. Vesting Period

 - 1. The vesting period for an approved preliminary plat or major site plan which creates the vested property right is five years from the approval of the plat or site plan by the Planning Commission. - 2.
-Without limiting the time when rights might otherwise vest, a landowner's rights vest in a land use or development plan and cannot be affected by a subsequent amendment to a zoning ordinance or action by the Planning Commission when the landowner: - a.
-Obtains or is the beneficiary of a significant affirmative governmental act, which remains in effect allowing development of a specific project; - b.
-Relies in good faith on the significant affirmative governmental act; and - c.
+Without limiting the time when rights might otherwise vest, a landowner's rights vest in a land use or development plan and cannot be affected by a subsequent amendment to a zoning ordinance or action by the Planning Commission when the landowner: - 3.
+Obtains or is the beneficiary of a significant affirmative governmental act, which remains in effect allowing development of a specific project; - a.
+Relies in good faith on the significant affirmative governmental act; and b.
 Incurs extensive obligations or substantial expenses in diligent pursuit of the specific project in reliance on the significant affirmative governmental act.

-D. Automatic Extension.
+D. Automatic Extension

-1. All requirements, for the vesting of property rights contained in an ordinance enacted pursuant to WV Code Section 8A-4-2 that require the performance of any action within a certain time period for any subdivision or land development plan or plat valid under West Virginia law and outstanding as of January 1, 2010, shall be extended until July 1, 2012, or longer as agreed to by the municipality, county commission or planning commission.
-The provisions of this subsection also apply to any requirement that a use authorized pursuant to a special exception, special use permit, conditional use permit or other agreement or zoning action be terminated or ended by a certain date or within a certain number of years.

-2. Any subdivision or land development plan or plat, whether recorded or not yet recorded, valid under West Virginia law and outstanding as of January 1, 2010, shall remain valid until July 1, 2012, or such later date provided for by the terms of the Planning Commission or County Commission's local ordinance or for a longer period as agreed to by the Planning Commission or County Commission.
+- 1. All requirements, for the vesting of property rights contained in an ordinance enacted pursuant to WV Code Section 8A-4-2 that require the performance of any action within a certain time period for any subdivision or land development plan or plat valid under West Virginia law and outstanding as of January 1, 2010, shall be extended as provided in a resolution passed by the County Commission.
+The provisions of this subsection also apply to any requirement that a use authorized pursuant to a special exception, special use permit, conditional use permit or other agreement or zoning action be terminated or ended by a certain date or within a certain number of years.8 - 2.
+Any subdivision or land development plan or plat, whether recorded or not yet recorded, valid under West Virginia law and outstanding as of January 1, 2010, shall be extended as provided in a resolution passed by the County Commission.
 Any other plan or permit associated with the subdivision or land development plan or plat shall also be extended for the same time period.
-Provided, that the land development plan or plat has received at least preliminary approval by the Planning Commission or County Commission by March 1, 2010.
+Provided, that the land development plan or plat has received at least preliminary approval by the Planning Commission or County Commission by March 1, 2010.8

 Sec.
-20.106 Adjustment of Lot Boundaries
+20.106 Adjustment of Lot Boundaries (Merger Plats)8